symfony/symfony-docs/cookbook/console/sending_emails.rst

 When using memory spooling (see the :doc:`/cookbook/email/spool` cookbook for more information), you must be aware that because of how symfony handles console commands, emails are not sent automatically.
 You must take care of flushing the queue yourself.
-Use the following code to sent emails inside your console command::
+Use the following code to send emails inside your console command::

     $container = $this->getContainer();